Video Tutorials for Using

 The information on the landing page matches what is available in Pressbooks’ Book Info and Export menu options.
 On Pressbooks Networks, authors can make various export formats downloadable from the homepage of their webbook.
 This is especially useful for instructors who want students to be able to download the book in a variety of formats across multiple devices and modalities for both digital and print.

 You can choose from a wide range of appearances or themes.
 There are around 20 premium themes available if you use a Pressbooks-hosted network.
-The theme will alter your book’s appearance without requiring you to know any code.
+The theme will alter your book’s appearance without requiring you to know how to code in any front-end languages.

 Pressbooks saves your work automatically every five minutes.
 However, it is recommended that the Save button be used frequently as well.